CapnSane/legendary-recipes-guide/README.md

 # legendary-recipes-guide

-Some recipes that I used to do.
+This repository has some recipes that I used to do and recipes that I'm trying to improve.